Maryland can’t keep a big man down for long as Kofi Cockburn carries Illinois past Terrapins

 After slipping into an early 12-point deficit earlier this week at Iowa, the Terps again endured a sluggish start to this game.
 The Illini hit four of its first five shots, and Cockburn exerted his dominance in the paint.
 Illinois grabbed ahold of a double-digit lead just after the first media timeout.

 In the loss against the Hawkeyes, the Terps managed to climb back to a five-point lead early in the second half, and Maryland mustered a similar comeback Thursday, taking advantage of Cockburn’s foul trouble.
-The Illini’s advantage grew to as many as 14 points in the first half, but then Scott seized control.
-He scored 12 points in the final five minutes of the first half, including the three-pointer that lifted the Terps ahead for the first time.
-Maryland headed to the locker room with the lead, but that soon disappeared.
+The Illini’s advantage grew to 14 points in the first half, but then Scott seized control.
+He scored 12 points in the final five minutes of the first half, including the three-pointer that lifted the Terps ahead for the first time of the evening.
+Maryland headed to the locker room up 34-30, but that soon disappeared.

 “I thought we showed some grit and determination to battle back and get into the game,” Manning said.
 “Throughout this road swing that we've been on, we've shown we can compete.
 Now we've got to do a better job of finishing.”